JayWhiteBuffalo/ReadMe-Generator/readMe.md

     # Installation
     The following necessary dependencies must be installed to run the application
     # Usage
-    In order to use this app, undefined
+    In order to use this app, download, install, type node app.js and follow prompts
     # License
-    This project is licensed under the Apache license.
+    This project is licensed under the MIT License license.
     # Contributing
-    Contributors: undefined
+    Contributors: Tyler Mason
     # Questions
-    If you have any questions, contact undefined
+    If you have any questions, contact JayWhiteBuffalo@protonmail.com